emqx/eip/active/0044-backup-encryption.md

 * Confirm import decrypts before parsing `META.hocon` and before `tar` extraction, including that a malicious member in an unauthenticated archive is never written to disk.
-* Enforce `require_encryption`: plaintext API import is rejected when on and accepted when off.
+* Enforce `node.data_import_encryption`: plaintext API import is rejected when encryption is required and accepted when it is not, across the `per_profile`, `true`, and `false` values under both profiles.
+* `emqx ctl data encrypt` on a plaintext backup produces a `<name>.tar.gz.enc` that imports through the API under a provisioned key, and `emqx ctl data decrypt` round-trips it back to the original `tar.gz`.
 * Confirm CLI import is exempt and is audited as a bypass.
 * Confirm the `x-encryption-key` header is redacted in the audit log and traces, for both a plaintext value and a `file://` value.